kimdoh/id_proto/day1_standingupserver.md

 - In the first dropdown menu, select `Create a new key pair`
 - Name your keypair file and `Download` it.

+This file is incredibly important, and serves to identify you as a secure user of your server.
+We'll return to it soon, don't delete it!

 After a short delay during which Amazon is creating and configuring your virtual server, your machine will boot up for the first time, which is indicated with a `running` green light in the AWS